Rienuaa/guild/README.md

-# guild
+# The Adventurer's Guild!
-The Adventurer's Guild!
-A Rube-goldberg-esque incremental, made by Ellen Cantor, using the ideas from Mogworld, by Yahtzee Crosshaw.
+An incremental, made by Ellen Cantor, using the ideas from Mogworld, by Yahtzee Crosshaw.

 Whew, what a mouthful.